t-rappos/auction-system/workflow.md

 - Tests should be written before actual code (unit tests)
 - User tasks should be tested as well (Acceptance testing?
 Integration testing?)
+  - Do we want to do manual testing before each production update release
+  - Can we automate this?
 - Aiming for high test coverage 90%+ should be a requirement for successful build
 - Static analysis tests
 - Tests should be tiered